ZJUFanLab/scDeepSort/README.md

 Please refer to the [document](https://scdeepsort.readthedocs.io/en/master/index.html) of scDeepSort for detailed guidence using scDeepSort as a python package.

 # About
 scDeepSort manuscript is under major revision.
-Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn, Haihong Yang at capriceyhh@zju.edu.cn, or Xiang Zhuang at 3160105000@zju.edu.cn
+Should you have any questions, please contact Xin Shao at xin_shao@zju.edu.cn, Haihong Yang at capriceyhh@zju.edu.cn, or Xiang Zhuang at zhuangxiang@zju.edu.cn